dont-copy-my-skins/dont-copy-my-skins/README.md

 you support endogenic systems or mspec lesbians

-you're just gonna call me any of my old aliases (silence.)
+you're just gonna call me any of my old aliases (stfu)

 **other than that, i hide freely**